This post was most recently updated on August 17th, 2021

 Symptoms vary according to which nutrient is lacking.

 - Nitrogen deficiency causes light green to yellow leaves all over the tree

 - Magnesium deficiency appears as a yellowish-green blotch at the leaf base that spreads outward

-- zinc or iron deficiency will have yellow leaves with green veins.
+- Zinc deficiency or iron deficiency will have yellow leaves with green veins.

-Citrus greening is another disease that can affect a lemon tree, and its symptoms include yellow leaves on just one part of the tree and asymmetrical yellowing on individual leaves.
+Citrus greening is another disease that can affect a lemon tree, and its symptoms include yellowing of the tree’s leaves on just one part of the tree and asymmetrical yellowing on individual leaves.